inf112-v19/LwjglApplicationConfiguration/README.md

    - Pressing Enter: A new game should be initiated and all progress you potentially had in an earlier game should be gone.

-#### Menuscreen commands
-  * Pressing Enter should bring up the main game.
-  * Pressing 'S' should bring up the setup game screen.
-  * Pressing 'L' should bring up the LaserTest screen.
-  * Pressing 'T' should bring up the test screen.
-  * Pressing 'A' should bring up the AIvsAi screen.
-  * Pressing 'B' should bring up the BoardTest screen.

 ### How to choose flag location and skin on robot: